 Windsor Cyclists Welcomes New Members

-Our regular rides are on Tuesdays, Thursdays and Sundays, commencing at 9am [8am in summer] and meeting near the Power Boat Club House, Governor Phillip Park, Windsor.
+Our regular rides are on Tuesdays, Thursdays and Sundays, commencing at 9am [8am in summer commencing with daylight savings] and meeting near the Power Boat Club House, Governor Phillip Park, Windsor.
 Rides are typically two to three hours duration at a leisurely pace.
 We have a number of standard rides in the Windsor area including Sackville and Lower Portland Ferries, Richmond, Kurrajong, Ebenezer, Pitt Town and Cattai.
 Rides are as far as possible tailored on the day to the particular group riding.
 New riders are always welcome but are advised to phone or text Tony , Dennis or Sandra to obtain details beforehand.

 We are a small but enthusiastic group of people who enjoy cycling together.
 Many of us come from the Hawkesbury area but some come quite a distance to ride.
 Not surprisingly, as the Hawkesbury area is a wonderful area to ride in.
 Most of us are in our 40s to 60s; a few lucky ones are already retired.
 As well as our regular day rides from Governor Phillip Park, we also like to get away for weekends or sometimes longer.
 We had a great weekend recently at Lake Macquarie and Newcastle.
 You can read all about it in our ride reports.

 We are affiliated with Bicycle New South Wales, the peak advocacy group promoting and supporting cycling in New South Wales.

 Bicycle NSW aims to promote, advocate, and support cycling in all its forms as an environmentally sustainable and healthy form of transport, recreation and tourism through the engagement of government, industry and the community at all levels.

 Riding in the Hawkesbury